miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 An obvious idea now is to use something in the spirit of this identity, but this quickly fails, as we get a resulting sum that looks like
 $\sum_{i = 0}^\infty \sum_{j = 0}^\infty a_i b_j$.
 Whilst this is not wrong, it is not useful to us, because each term of this new sum is actually a sum of infinitely many terms, which is something we want to avoid, in order to be able to do more things later on.
-Despite this, our efforts will not be in vain, because constructing the same terms seen in the distributive law, i.e: going over all all combinations, is really the core of the Cauchy product (alongside compressing two infinite sums, two limits, into one).
+Despite this, our efforts will not be in vain, because constructing the same terms seen in the distributive law, i.e: going over all combinations, is really the core of the Cauchy product (alongside compressing two infinite sums, two limits, into one).

 With this in mind, we now have a clear goal of what we want to do.
 We want to show that no two combinations of elements from each series are the same